syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/Make-Busy-Animation-Idle.md

 documentation: ug
 ---

-# IsBusy
+# Make Busy Animation Idle

-The `IsBusy` property in the SFBusyIndicator control is used to determine whether an animation needs to be executed or not.
+SfBusyIndicator control provides support to determine whether an animation needs to be executed or not.
+Setting the `IsBusy` property to false will stop the animation and removes the control from view.

+{% tabs %}

 {% highlight c# %}